adrianabenicio/MontgomeryCrimes/README.md

 This project aims to conduct analyzes of crimes in Montgomery Count, Maryland, in the year 2013.

-The data used is in the "MontgomeryCountyCrime2013_2.csv" file of this repository, but can also be accessed on the Montgomery County open data website, dataMontgomery (https://data.montgomerycountymd.gov/).
-Each row in the data set is a crime reported by a law enforcement officer and contains the following information:
+The data used is in the "MontgomeryCountyCrime2013_2.csv" file of this repository, but can also be accessed on the Montgomery County open data website: dataMontgomery (https://data.montgomerycountymd.gov/).
+Each row in the data is a crime reported by a law enforcement officer and contains the following information:

 * **Incident ID**: Police Incident Number
 * **CR Number**: Police Report Number